JD2112/methylr/README.md

         - Google Chrome (version 107),
         - Microsoft Edge (version 106).

+NOTE: the ARM64 chipset architecture is actually not supported by methylR.

 ### Run the app
 #### Step:1 - from terminal
 ```